• Skip to main content

 Vegan butter chicken in a bowl with white rice.

 • This tofu makhani recipe is 100% plant-based, dairy-free, and made with easy-to-find ingredients.
+It's a cozy, comforting dish that doesn't require anything fancy to pull together.

 If you love Indian food, you've probably heard about butter chicken or murgh makhani.